Union hockey talk; Shinder on area college football; Mercyhurst men's hockey head coach Gotkin visits show

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” sports editor Ken Schott talks with Will Brown about taking over as head coach of...
+On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott talks to Union men’s lacrosse coach Derek Witheford as the...

 Listen